Updated for 2018 as I’ve just come across a great deal for a domain name and hosting – read on….

 Do you want to start a blog of your own?

 I have a rule here on my blog that I don’t blog about blogging but seeing as rules are meant to be broken, I’m breaking it today.
-I’m breaking it to share some advice about how to start a blog because two lovely ladies have emailed me this week to ask me how they would set up a blog of their own.
+I’m breaking it to share some advice on how to make a website/blog because two lovely ladies have emailed me this week to ask me how they would set up a blog of their own.

 It’s actually a question I get asked quite often so I thought I’d share my top tips to help you set up a blog of your own on here so I can (a) go into more detail than I would in an email and (b) have somewhere to direct people to when they ask me in future.